Briarhoppers and Charles Crutchfield

 The Briarhoppers’ enthusiasm and charm combined with finely-honed musicianship make everyone happy to hear the refrain that has been their signature since the 1930s: “Do y’all know what ‘hit is?—Hit’s Briarhopper Time!”

 The Briarhoppers continued to evolve after the preceding essay was penned in 1985.
 Fiddlin’ Hank Warren and Shannon Grayson died not long following the Charlotte Country Music Story concerts.
 Longtime Carolina fiddler Dwight Moody, owner of Lamon Records, stepped in along with David Deese on banjo, whose previous accomplishments included replacing Bill Keith for a year-long stint with Bill Monroe’s Bluegrass Boys.
 In 2010 Roy “Whitey” Grant became the last of the 1930s-40s Briarhoppers to pass away.
-But a version of the band continues, sanctioned by WBT, featuring Moody and banjo player Tom Warlick.
+A version of the band continues, sanctioned by WBT, led by Briarhopper researcher Tom Warlick (see below).

 A 1946-47 edition of the Briarhoppers with Whitey & Hogan, Fred Kirby and Don White recorded for Sonora under the name The Carolina Playboys.
 That material is available on the German label Cattle Records: The Carolina Playboys Sing and Play Country and Western Classics (CCD 253).
 The 1980s – 1990s Briarhopper line-up is preserved on several Lamon CDs.

 Tom and Lucy Warlick’s book The WBT Briarhoppers: Eight Decades of a Bluegrass Band Made for Radio (McFarland, 2007) and accompanying website WBT Briarhoppers offer a thoroughly researched exploration of the group’s history, members, and current exploits.
+In 2014 Daniel Coston published his memories of the band: The Briarhoppers: The Circle Rolls On.
 See also the website BT Memories.